What Is MACH Architecture?

 When should a company migrate from a monolithic or legacy system to MACH?

 A company should migrate to MACH when it needs better scalability, faster innovation, seamless integrations, and the flexibility to adapt to changing market demands without system limitations.
-More specifically, a business can benefit from the migration:
+More specifically, a business can benefit from the migration if it needs:

-- when they want to integrate new technologies and tools frequently.
+- Frequent integration of new technologies and third-party tools

 Why is MACH architecture considered more flexible and scalable than monolithic systems?